Does Washington DC Have a Senator or Congressman? Full Representation Explained

 The question of whether Washington, DC has a senator or congressman goes beyond a matter of logistics—it’s a reflection of broader democratic principles.
 Here’s a deeper look into what this question truly represents:

-- Growing Public Support for Change Public opinion has increasingly shifted in favor of DC statehood or other reforms.
+5. Growing Public Support for Change Public opinion has increasingly shifted in favour of DC statehood or other reforms.
 Polls consistently show that more Americans support giving DC residents full congressional voting power, acknowledging that democracy should apply equally to all U.S. citizens.

 In Summery